JoelDankert/eBird-to-Anki-cards/README.md

 ```

 You can import this directly into Anki with one column for the bird name and one for the sound.
+(i suggest using the mediaimport plugin to import all the audio and image files properly)

 ---